 To be sure, the terms spiritual and spirituality relate to all matters concerning the spirit and the soul.
 Therefore, you can associate almost anything with spiritual significance.
 Eating spicy food can be a spiritual experience for some.

-Second, the word spiritual has a wide scope of meaning, and people often relate the term spiritual to religion.
+Second, the word spiritual has a broad scope of meaning, and people often relate the term spiritual to religion.
 There’s a lot of social conditioning to equate religious teaching, ceremony, and tradition with being spiritual.
 However, this isn’t necessarily the case.

 The term meditation is a little easier to define.
 Most people identify meditation as something you do with your eyes closed while sitting.
 Most people are familiar with seated forms of meditation, but there are also forms of moving meditation.
 For instance, Forest Bathing, Qigong, and Tai Chi are all methods you use while standing.

 Similarly, almost any mental process for changing or altering consciousness can become a meditation form.
 Likewise, since all forms of meditation involve our consciousness, they are also spiritual.

 Spiritual Meditation Is Not Religion